Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 As shown in the line 359-360 of the parse function, it iterates every statement(microop) discovered in the previous parsing, and invokes handle_statement function.
-Note that this function requires curop variable (X86Macroop object representing current macroop), and statements (representing microops consisting of one X86Macroop).
+Note that this function requires curop variable (X86Macroop object representing current macroop), and statements (representing each microop consisting of this X86Macroop).

 ```python
 126 def handle_statement(parser, container, statement):